 The two sheriff’s cars slowly drove the 500 or so yards into the camp, I followed, and sure enough, a car was alongside the cabin, and whoever was stealing from me was inside and oblivious to our presence.
 The deputies called their dispatcher and told of what they had found so far, and that the cabin door showed signs of forced entry.

 Just then, a man and a woman came out of the cabin carrying a gun safe.
-When they were confronted by the deputies, the man puffed up and said that they had the right to be here as the property was the lady’s.
+When they were confronted by the deputies, the man puffed up and said that they had the right to be here as the property belongs to the lady.
 They had not seen me yet, so when I came around the cruisers, they just deflated.
 I was shocked to see who the thieves were.
 They were none other than my former business partner and my slut ex-wife.

 I suppose introductions are in order.
-I am Nathan (Nate) Casswell, 36, divorced, and a working service technician for a bank equipment company.
-I install and repair things like the drive through units that you use at your local bank or credit union.
+I am Nathan (Nate) Casswell, 36, divorced, and owner and working service technician for a bank equipment company.
+I install and repair things like the drive-throughs that you use at your local bank or credit union.
 I am also an owner of the business.
 I have no children, although my ex-wife has one child, a boy.
 That is part of this story.

 About 10 days later, the phone rang at my mother’s house and she handed me the phone and said it was for me.
 I wondered who it could be as I had not reconnected with any of my old crowd from high school yet.
-It was Louise and she started in complaining bitterly about me not calling her.
-Before she got too far into her tirade, I interrupted and said; “I did not call you, if you are going to be that rude this conversation is over, good bye.”
+It was Louise and she started complaining bitterly about me not calling her.
+Before she got too far into her tirade, I interrupted and said; “I did not call you, if you are going to be that rude this conversation is over goodbye.”
 Then I hung up.

-He looked at me as if I had grown a third eye in the middle of my forehead and said; “Listen real good fucker, because after we are through with this slut, I am going to pound you so far into the ground that it will take a week to dig out.”
+He looked at me as if I had grown a third eye in the middle of my forehead and said; “Listen to me real good fucker because after we are through with this slut, I am going to pound you so far into the ground that it will take a week to dig out.”

 I then grabbed his arm and put a heavy squeeze on the elbow joint right where the nerve to his hand was.
 I very quietly told him; “Maybe if you apologize to the lady, you can get some feeling back in your hand.
 Otherwise, I will pinch harder, and it will be a month before you can even pick up a pencil.”